1. Why don’t LID 15 and LID 19 operate as one LID? Why the separation?

 12. I’m having trouble signing up for emergency notices.
 Please help.

 Currently, verification for LID 19’s emergency notices is based on ownership records that are intended to be updated monthly from the Fort Bend Central Appraisal District.
 At this time, we have identified delays that have affected some residents’ ability to sign up to receive notices.
-If this happens to you or you have other problems signing up, please select the Help link or Contact link located at fblid19.classicmessaging.com, or send an email to email@example.com.
-You may also request that Classic Messaging mail a registration form directly to you.
-The Board will continue to work with Classic Messaging to improve this issue.
+We have remedied the matter, and you should have no difficulties signing up for emergency notifications here.
+However, if problems signing up still occur, please contact us here.

 13. Why does the LID own and maintain parks?